HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 ### Display Values
 Looking at the values developers set for the `display` property, it becomes immediately clear that they want PWAs to be perceived as “proper” apps that don’t  reveal their web technology origins.
-By choosing `"standalone"` they make sure no browser UI is shown to the end user.
+By choosing `"standalone"`, they make sure no browser UI is shown to the end-user.
 This is reflected by the majority of apps that make use of the `prefers_related_applications` property: more that 97% of both mobile and desktop applications do *not* prefer native applications.